MRI-Lab-Graz/datalad/README.md

 - **Output path structure:** The destination path now uses the actual source directory name instead of always using "rawdata"
 - **Log file names:** Log files now have timestamps in the filename
 - **File access:** Large files are now stored as git-annex symlinks, requiring `datalad get` to access
+- **Process transparency:** All operations now run in foreground - no background processes
+- **Fasttrack mode:** New speed optimization changes verification behavior

 ## 🤝 Contributing